1983 Chevrolet Camaro Z28 hatchback coupe

 The 1984 Sport Coupe sold quite well—Chevrolet moved 127,292 units, making it about 49% of overall Camaro sales.
 1984 would be the peak for Sport Coupe sales in the 1980s, and it isn’t obvious why.

 Third-generation Camaros have substantial forum support and they attract collector interest.
-According to Hagerty’s valuation tools, all the money for a 1984 Camaro Sport Coupe with the V8 in #1/Concours condition is $13,400, with a far more normal #3/Good condition version going for $6,000.
-V6 versions get a 30% deduction, while four cylinder cars go for half price.
+According to Hagerty’s valuation tools, a 1984 Camaro Sport Coupe with the V8 in #1/Concours condition is $21,400, with a far more normal #3/Good condition version going for $7,000.
+V6 versions get a 30% deduction, while four-cylinder cars go for half price.
+These Camaros are often available in the Hemmings Motor News classifieds, on eBay Motors, and at online auctions such as Bring a Trailer that cater to the eighties car market.

 Make mine Charcoal Metallic, please.